stanislav-web/PhalconSonar/README.md

     ]);
 ```

 3. Running socket server using CLI from your project.
-And tracking user thought web interface:
+And tracking user thought web interface _(not yet implemented)_:
 ```
 php public/cli.php sonar
 ```